dubo-dubon-duponey/hadron/README.md

-It thrives for simplicity of use, a programmatic-first approach, speed, secure defaults, minimal dependencies, with a limited number of options and a narrow use-case (no overlay networking, no orchestration, no monitoring, no world-scale readiness).
+It thrives for simplicity of use, a programmatic-first approach, speed, secure defaults, minimal dependencies, with a limited number of options and a narrow use-case (no overlay networking, no orchestration, no monitoring, no "world-scale").

 Hadron does not aim at replacing generic, established, do-it-all provisioning and infrastructure management tools.